tomphp/functional-refactorings/catalog/recursion-to-reduce.md

 list and to calculate a single value, you might have a good case to use `reduce` instead.

-The in order to refactor you need to extract the transformation function and then pass that to `map` instead.
+To refactor you need to extract the transformation function and then pass that to `reduce` instead.

 ## Examples